 Purin is not cooked regularly in the oven or on the stove, but is instead formed in a water bath which is heated in the oven.
 The best part of this dessert is the sweet caramel sauce that is drizzled on top.

 Nearly all of these traditional Japanese desserts are made from natural ingredients, many of which act as alternatives to sugar.
 Even though sugar is now widely available across the country, Japan’s traditional desserts are still as popular – and delicious – as ever.

-So many traditional Japanese desserts utilize the sweetness of beans to flavor them; around half of the dishes on this list contain a type of anko, or bean paste.
+So many traditional Japanese desserts utilise the sweetness of beans to flavour them; around half of the dishes on this list contain a type of anko, or bean paste.
 So, before you order a load of Japanese sweet treats, you might want to make sure you like the taste of anko!

 If you don’t – that’s fine!
 There are plenty of fabulous desserts that don’t include the sugar alternative.
 Purin, Kakigori, Matcha ice cream, and Castella are just a few of Japan’s sweet dishes that refrain from the use of anko.